matt-g-everett/sharefinder/README.md

 # sharefinder

-Command line tool that reads a JSON doc containing funds and shares and extracts the shares for a given fund
+Command line tool that reads a JSON doc containing funds and shares and extracts the shares for a given fund.

 When run, sharefinder always reads a file from testdata/example.json and outputs the shares that were found in a JSON array to stdout.

+Some of the more important comments in the code that describe assumptions, decisions and future possibilities have a `NOTE` marker on them.

 ## Structure